miniOrange Logo

 How Does DLP Work?

-A DLP solution combines multiple security functions to protect sensitive data.
+A Data Loss Prevention solution combines multiple security functions to protect sensitive data consistently.

 Typical workflow: